Shutting down the BibleScholar Alexa application

 I next checked AWS Config.
 I found some rules there.
 I had to delete these individually, and type "confirm" each time, which was a bit annoying.

-( I wasn't 100% sure this was the right service so I also checked AWS App Config, which is part of Systems Manager, and didn't see anything. )
+(I wasn't 100% sure this was the service I was being billed for so I also checked AWS App Config, which is part of Systems Manager, and didn't see anything.)

-I think this service is free, but I also remembered to check the "AWS Certificate Manager", which I had used to set up for TLS certs.
-I did find 2 entries there, both for biblescholarsearch.net, and I deleted both.
+I also remembered to check the "AWS Certificate Manager", which I had used to set up for TLS certs.
+I think this service is free, but I did find 2 entries there, both for biblescholarsearch.net, and I deleted both.

 For final checks (all in us-west-2) :

 - I looked in the EC2 dashboard and saw just 1 terminated instance.
-I selected to "Terminate (delete)" instance.
+I selected "Terminate (delete) instance".

 - Checked "EC2 > EBS Volumes" and didn't see anything.